mbborromeo/google-photos-viewer/README.md

-# Mike's Google Photo viewer using React
+# React Google Photo viewer

-View all your albums from your Google Photos account using Google Photos API
+View all your albums from your Google Photos account - built in React using Google Photos API.

 ## Development Dependencies